U.S. Department of State Seal

 The Process

 Because the Kyrgyz Republic is party to the Hague Adoption Convention, adoptions from the Kyrgyz Republic must follow a specific process designed to meet the Convention’s requirements.
-A brief summary of the Convention adoption process is provided below.
-You must complete these steps in the following order to meet all necessary legal requirements.
-Adoptions completed out of order may result in the child not being eligible for an immigrant visa to the United States.
+A brief summary of the U.S. Convention adoption process is provided below.
+You must complete these steps in the following order to meet all necessary U.S. legal requirements.
+Completing certain steps out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.

-1. Choose a U.S. Accredited or Approved Adoption Service Provider (ASP) to Act as Your Primary Provider Which Has Been Authorized by the Kyrgyz Republic’s Central Authority to Operate in the Kyrgyz Republic
+1. Choose a U.S. Accredited or Approved Adoption Service Provider To Act as Your Primary Provider That Has Been Authorized by the Kyrgyz Republic’s Central Authority to Operate in the Kyrgyz Republic

 2. Apply to USCIS to be Found Suitable and Eligible to Adopt (Form I-800A)

-1. Choose a U.S. Accredited or Approved Adoption Service Provider Which Has Authorized by the Kyrgyz Republic's Central Authority to Operate in the Kyrgyz Republic.
+1. Choose a U.S. Accredited or Approved Adoption Service Provider to Act as Your Primary Provider That Has Been Authorized by the Kyrgyz Republic’s Central Authority to Operate in the Kyrgyz Republic

 • Ensuring that all six adoption services defined at 22 CFR 96.2 are provided consistent with applicable laws and regulations;